 Read about how I got my Hashimoto’s in to remission here.

-Things that have helped to get my Hashimoto’s well-controlled include not only changing thyroid medication, but also going gluten-free, addressing my gut health, sex hormone imbalances, altering my diet and looking at blood sugar, epsom salt baths, certain supplements, raising low vitamin levels and more.
+Things that have helped to get my Hashimoto’s well-controlled include: changing thyroid medication, going gluten-free, working on my gut health, sex hormone imbalances, altering my diet and looking at blood sugar, epsom salt baths, certain supplements, raising low vitamin levels and more.
 Read about it in more detail here.